Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

 The interface of the application (an HTML web page) is composed by two HTML5 video tags: one for the video camera stream (the local client-side stream) and other for the mirror (the remote stream).
-The video camera stream is sent to the Kurento Media Server, processed and then is returned to the client as a remote stream.
+The video camera stream is sent to Kurento Media Server, which processes and sends it back to the client as a remote stream.

-To implement this behavior we have to create a `Media Pipeline`:term: composed by the following `Media Element`:term: s:
+To implement this, we need to create a `Media Pipeline`:term: composed by the following `Media Element`:term: s:

-- **WebRtc endpoint**: Bidirectional media element to receive a media stream (audio and video) from the browser and send another media stream back to it.
+- **WebRtcEndpoint**: Provides full-duplex (bidirectional) `WebRTC`:term:
-  As suggested by its name, this endpoint is capable to communicate with the browser by means of `WebRTC`:term: technology.
+capabilities.

-- **FaceOverlay filter**: Artificial vision filter that detects a face in the video stream and put an image over it.
-In this demo application, the filter is configured to put a
+- **FaceOverlay filter**: Computer vision filter that detects faces in the video stream and puts an image on top of them.
+In this demo the filter is configured to put a
   `Super Mario hat <http://files.kurento.org/imgs/mario-wings.png>`_).

 The media pipeline implemented is illustrated in the following picture: